-1.8 Safe Care from a market management perspective involves ensuring the market is capable of providing appropriate and safe placements in our locality.
+- 1.7 Safe Care from a market management perspective involves ensuring the market is capable of providing appropriate and safe placements in our locality.
 Ensuring the sustainability and financial viability of services.
 The role of Safeguarding, QAIT and Contract management is to mitigate the risk to both the individuals themselves living within the sector from harm or neglect but also to protect the commissioning bodies (the LA, the NHS and other parties) of reputational and/or financial downturn potentially resulting in partial collapse or full closure of services.
-This would of course involve movement of clients to alternative provision, potentially negatively impacting their safety, health and welfare.
+This would of course involve movement of clients to alternative provision, potentially negatively impacting their safety, health and welfare. - 1.8 Our care home market has 3 care home rated as outstanding, 58 rated as good, 13 that require improvement and 3 that are currently not rated. - 1.9 The Trust has a quality improvement team (QAIT) and work in a targeted way with providers to actively work with care homes to ensure improvements are monitored.